 We LOVE that music therapy is becoming an everyday household term!
 If you are doing a project on music therapy and you would like to interview a therapist, we require a minimum of two weeks’ notice.
 We CANNOT accommodate a last minute request.
 In addition, if the answer to your interview question can be found through a quick internet search, we will ask that you visit our website, the American Music Therapy Association, or the Certification Board for Music Therapists prior to conducting an interview with a member of our team.

 15. Do you only work with children?

 No way!
 Adults love to play, too!
 We work with individuals throughout the lifespan.
-We are currently the only provider of Music Therapy Assisted Childbirth in the state of Connecticut; this means we work with babies at the moment of birth.
+We are currently the only provider of Music Therapy Assisted Childbirth in the state of Connecticut; this means we work with babies essentially from before they are even born!
 Our oldest client has been 103!
 There is no maximum age or “typical” age of our clients.

 16. Do you travel to provide music therapy or music lessons?